fvdsn/nepo/README.md

   cmd: jless ${file}
 ```

-You can define any mode you want, but the `edit` and `view` mode can be selected
+You can define any mode you want, but the `edit` and `view` mode can be used with the
-shorthand `nepo --view, -v, --edit, -e`
+shorthands `nepo --view, -v, --edit, -e`